JGCRI/pygcam/pygcam/doc/runProject.md

 replace or append to the default value for this file variable.
 By default, values are appended, i.e., `replace="0"`.
 Setting `replace="1"` causes the project values to replace the default values.

+* `interpolate` indicates whether to perform variable substitution on the
+<text> values before writing the tmp file, as is done before executing
+<step> commands.
+By default, `interpolate="1"`, i.e., variable substitution
+is performed.
+Disable this by specifying `interpolate="0"`.

 For example,